tcpekin/flask_site/content/posts/making_of_1.md

 input file that accurately represents your crystal system.

-The goal was therefore to make this much simpler, and bring back what TEMMaps had provided, with some enhancenments.
+The goal was therefore to make this much simpler, and bring back what TEMMaps had provided, with some enhancements.
 It would utilize [py4DSTEM](https://github.com/py4dstem/py4DSTEM) to download any material that is in the [Materials Project Database](https://materialsproject.org/materials) and simulate a diffraction pattern from a defined orientation.
 The results, both